Dear reader of ADxS.org, please excuse the disruption.

 Regular monitoring of ECG, blood pressure and pulse rate is necessary during treatment with tricyclic antidepressants.3

-Some tricyclic (trimipramine) and similar antidepressants (trazodone) have been shown to be highly recommended for sleep problems in ADHD.
-There is no risk of dependency compared to normal sleeping pills.
+Individual tricyclic (trimipramine) and similar antidepressants (trazodone) have been shown to be highly recommended for sleep problems in ADHD.
+There is no risk of dependence compared to normal sleeping pills.

 7. General information on antipsychotics for ADHD